plone/plone.restapi/docs/source/serialization.rst

 Previous Item
 ^^^^^^^^^^^^^

-The previous item is the simbling that comes before in the current folder.
+The previous item is the sibling that comes before in the current folder.

 .. code-block:: json